akraemer007/what_exactly_are_we_turning_down_for_again/README.md

 # What Exactly Are We Turning Down for Again?

-__Abstract:__ This project is an analysis of happiness in music and the external driving factors.
+__Abstract:__ This is an analysis of happiness in music and the external factors that drive it.

 __Hypothesis:__ Music is a representation of our mood.
 Therefore when the national mood is high, people listen to happy music.